History (HIST) 372

 Prerequisite: None.
-Completion of a 200- level HIST course or equivalent is recommended.
+Completion of a 100- or 200- level History or Humanities course is recommended.

 HIST 372 has a Challenge for Credit option

-- Unit 10: The High Middle Ages: Economy, Politics, and Religion
+- Unit 1: Introduction: The High Middle Ages

 - Unit 13: The Crises of the Fourteenth Century

-To receive credit for HIST 372, you must achieve a course composite grade of at least “D” (50 percent) and a grade of at least 50 percent on the final examination.
+To receive credit for HIST 372, students must achieve a course composite grade of at least D (50 percent) and a grade of at least 50 percent on the final examination.
 The weighting of the course assignments is as follows: